awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iotsitewise-portal.md

 # AWS::IoTSiteWise::Portal<a name="aws-resource-iotsitewise-portal"></a>

 Creates a portal, which can contain projects and dashboards\.
-Before you can create a portal, you must enable AWS Single Sign\-On\.
+Before you can create a portal, you must enable AWS SSO\.
 AWS IoT SiteWise Monitor uses AWS SSO to manage user permissions\.
 For more information, see [Enabling AWS SSO](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/monitor-get-started.html#mon-gs-sso) in the *AWS IoT SiteWise User Guide*\.

 **Note**
 Before you can sign in to a new portal, you must add at least one AWS SSO user or group to that portal\.
 For more information, see [Adding or removing portal administrators](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/administer-portals.html#portal-change-admins) in the *AWS IoT SiteWise User Guide*\.